leehyon/kohsruhe-site/content/en/about.md

 rss_ignore: true
 ---

-## 🖖 Hi, I'm Koh
+## 🖖 Hey Friends

+I'm Koh.
 Wild programming enthusiast, graduated from KIT with a master’s degree in mechanical engineering.
-Currently working in an American company as an automotive embedded software engineer, but still at the rookie level.
-I would like to use this site to keep documented and growing.
+Currently working in an automotive company as an embedded software engineer.

-In my spare time I like to investigate methodologies and explore new things, and I am committed to building my digital garden, in which knowledge and ideas can grow and evolve over time.
-At the same time, I am trying to keep thinking and explore the underlying logic underneath everyday's life, refuse to cheat and be able to live in the present moment with clarity.
+In my spare time I like to investigate strategies and challenge new things.
+I am building my digital garden, in which knowledge and ideas can grow and evolve over time.
+At the same time, I am trying to keep thinking and explore the underlying logic underneath everyday’s life, refuse to cheat and live in the present moment with clarity.

-Outside of my studies, I like the outdoors and photography, and buying stocks sometimes.
+Outside of studying, I like the outdoors and photography, and buying stocks sometimes.

 ## 🥷🏼 What I'm Working On

-I switched my job recently and got a lot of things to struggle with.

-I'm thinking about moving to another apartment.
+- ISP, CMake/Conan, Buildsystem
+- Moving to a new place

-## 📝 About this site
+## 🏕️ About Kohsruhe
+Kohsruhe is my first site.
+I mainly write about my daily life, studies and thoughts here.

+Picking a right and good site name is not always easy.
+The word "Kohsruhe" is a combination of two words: Koh and Ruhe.
+Koh is my nickname while Ruhe is a German word, which means silence and peace.
+I hope this site would be a place to find my inner peace.
+Besides, Kohsruhe is very similar to Karlsruhe, a city I lived in and studied for my master degree in abroad.

+## 🍿 Recent Digests
+- Tang Garden (Board Games)
+- Young Sheldon (TV Series)